SCION HTTP Forward Proxy

 sudo chown -R $USER:$USER /usr/share/scion

-• You can use the scion-caddy-forward-proxy.json file in latest realease or in examples folder as a configuration file.
-Move it to /etc/scion/ or the path that you have configured in the systemd service file.
+• You can use the forward.json file in examples folder as reference configuration file.
+The configuration is passed using the -config flag when running the binary.
+If you created a service, move it to /etc/scion/ or the path that you have configured in the systemd service file.

 • If you are running the forward proxy as a local proxy, please follow the localhost configuration instructions to integrate it with your browser.

-At the moment, you can download the latest release available or build the plugin from source as follows:
+You can build the caddy server containing the SCION plugin from source as follows:

-• Download the source code from the SCION HTTP Proxy repository.
+• Download the source code from the Caddy SCION repository.

 • Build the plugin by running the following command in the root directory of the repository:

-• or (if you only want to build the forward proxy)
+• or (if you only want to build the forward and reverse proxy)

 Then, you can follow the steps below to install the plugin: